 Opportunities to Share

-Of course, everybody loves a visit to Disneyland any time of year, but the resort has something extra special in store for holiday visitors.
-All throughout the holiday season, Disney California Adventure Park and Disneyland have a host of decked out attractions to enjoy:
+Everybody loves a visit to Disneyland any time of year, but the resort has something extra special in store for holiday visitors.
+All throughout the holiday season, Disney California Adventure Park and Disneyland have a host of decked-out attractions to enjoy:

 Attend a Tree Lighting

 Putting the lights on the house and decorating the Christmas tree are some of the most exciting parts of the holiday season.
-A tree-lighting on a grander scale is even harder to beat.
-The City of Orange will be hosting a tree-lighting ceremony, complete with seasonal carols performed by the Orange Community Master Chorale.
-Keep an eye out for more details from the city website.
+A tree lighting on a grander scale is even harder to beat.
+The City of Orange will be hosting a tree-lighting ceremony on December 4 from 3:00 to 7:00 p.m. at the Plaza Park.
+Keep an eye out for more details on the city website.

 Ride the Christmas Train